bazelbuild/bazel/site/docs/crosstool-reference.md

 ## `CROSSTOOL` features

-A feature is an entity that requires non-default command-line flags, actions, constraints on the execution environment, or dependency alterations.
+A feature is an entity that requires command-line flags, actions, constraints on the execution environment, or dependency alterations.
 A feature can be something as simple as allowing BUILD files to select configurations of flags, such as `treat_warnings_as_errors`, or interact with the C++ rules and